MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-application-platform.md

 ##### Security

 Default 'vanilla' Kubernetes requires significant configuration to ensure a suitable security posture for mission-critical scenarios.
-AKS addresses various security risks out of the box, such as support for private clusters, auditing and logging into Log Analytics, hardened node images, and the use of managed identities.
+AKS addresses various security risks out of the box.
+The features include for private clusters, auditing and logging into Log Analytics, hardened node images, and the use of managed identities.

 - Apply configuration guidance provided within the [AKS security baseline](/security/benchmark/azure/baselines/aks-security-baseline).